 Sensory Integration

-Children with Autism often struggle with sensory integration, but swimming can help.
+Children with ASD often struggle with sensory integration, but swimming can help.
 The pressure of the water can be calming for children with sensory processing issues, and the movement of the water can provide additional sensory input.
 Swimming can also help with body awareness, an essential skill for children with Autism to develop.

 Improved Social Skills